1,000+ Opportunities

 Please check with your state representative for information on appropriates requirements, timelines and deadlines for upcoming appropriations.

-Based on current listing details, eligibility includes: State and local jurisdictions in Mississippi.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: State and local jurisdictions in Mississippi.
+Confirm the full requirements in the official notice before applying.